AtomicSponge/npm-libs/os-appdata-path/README.md

 If no path is found it will contain *null*.

 If `process.env.LOCALAPPDATA` exists, then `__os_appdata_path` will be set to this value.
-Otherwise, it attempts to locate by using `process.env.HOME` and common OS paths.
+Otherwise, it attempts to locate by joining `process.platform` and `process.env.HOME` with common OS paths.

 Example locations:
 - Windows: `c:\users\username\AppData\Local`